jagannathBhat/animeyoutube-downloader/README.md

 # AnimeYoutube Downloader

-Download the anime you want from AnimeYoutube without any of the ads.
-This project is not rpduction ready because of some issues.
+Download the anime you want from AnimeYoutube or Kiss Anime without any of the ads.
+This project is not production ready because of some issues.
 Please check the issues section if you can help me out with any of them.

 ## How to Use